Nimbon/KangarooBot/README.md

 FAO is an autonomous system based on T-API.

-Code will be posted but shall remain in encrypted form.
+A special decompiler will be provided at request from Nimmie or Hao.

-A special decompiler will be provided at request from Nimmie.
+c3VkbyBhcHQtZ2V0IHVwZGF0ZQ==